 After breakfast we drive to Bandjeli, a mountainous region, which is home to the Kokomba, skilled craftsmen who have kept their traditional secrets of iron production.
 In Bandjeli, we meet with the chief and visit a traditional blast furnace which is used in the processing of iron ore.
 We also visit the chief's house and witness T'bol, the dance of fire.
 We drive to Sokode, an historically important trading center because of its location, and then on to Notse.
 Overnight in Notse.

 Day 9: Fetish Mountains

-After breakfast, we drive through the Fetish Mountains where we will have several stops in local villages.
-We can enjoy the beautiful mountain scenery of Kpalime.
+After breakfast, we drive through beautiful mountains where we will have several stops in local villages.
 In the evening, we enjoy Akpesse folkdance in an Ewe village.
 Overnight in Kpalime.